-Bourbon Chicken is one of my all-time favorite Asian chicken dinners along with General Tso’s Chicken, Teriyaki Chicken and Lemon Chicken and Moo Goo Gai Pan.
+Bourbon Chicken is one of my all-time favorite Asian chicken dinners along with General Tso’s Chicken, Teriyaki Chicken, Honey Garlic Chicken Stir Fry, Lemon Chicken, Sweet and Sour Chicken and Moo Goo Gai Pan.
 Tender chicken pieces are coated with an irresistibly sticky sauce with rich bourbon flavor.
 You get tons of flavor for little effort!

 The name Bourbon Chicken apparently came to be when a Chinese restauranteur on Bourbon Street in New Orleans, Louisiana created the recipe.
 It’s commonly found in malls everywhere and at Cajun restaurants like Cajun Grill and Asian Chao.